1st Battalion, 161st Field Artillery Regiment: Cold War to present

 From 1946 to 1998, the 161st's designation was changed nine times from regiment to battalion, with various naming conventions.
 In March 1996, 1st Battalion, 161st Field Artillery converted from M110 8-inch howitzers to M109A5 howitzers but continued as a general support battalion of the 35th Infantry Division Artillery.
 During the same reorganization, Battery F, 161st Field Artillery was organized as a separate 8-inch general support battery of the division artillery.

 In 2001, the battalion was mobilized for Operation Noble Eagle and provided force protection and gate security at McConnell Air Force Base, Fort Leavenworth, and Fort Riley.
 Members of Bravo Battery, which was based out of Pratt, were deployed in 2005 to Iraq in support of Operation Iraqi Freedom.
 One soldier died while serving in Iraq.
 The battery returned in July 2007.
 That same month, the rest of the battalion was notified that they would be deployed to Iraq.
 In October of that year Headquarters Battery, Alpha Battery, Charlie Battery and the 1161st FSC began pre-mobilization training and deployed in February 2008.
 Headquarters Battery was sent to Baghdad, while the remainder of the battalion, with reinforcements from Battery E, 1161st FSC, were sent to FOB Grizzly to provide force protection.
 One soldier, Specialist Ronald Schmidt, stationed in FOB Grizzly, died on that deployment as well.
 The battalion was again mobilized in February 2011 for deployment to Camp Lemonnier in Djibouti.
 The battalion deployed with full strength, augmented with both Battery E, 1161st FSC, and the 35th Military Police Company.
 They returned to the United States in February 2012.

 In June 2018, Charlie Battery deployed in support of Operation Spartan Shield with the Mississippi Army National Guard's 155th Armored Brigade Combat Team as a battery in the 2nd Battalion, 114th Field Artillery.
 The battery deployed contingents to the Saudi Arabia, Iraq, and Syria and returned in March 2019.
 Subsequently, Charlie Battery was awarded the 2019 Alexander Hamilton Award as the best field artillery battery in the U.S. Army National Guard.

-In January of 2021, the battalion sent a composite battery made up of soldiers from all four batteries to conduct security operations in the Washington D.C. capital region for the presidential inauguration.
+In January 2021, the battalion sent a composite battery made up of soldiers from all four batteries to conduct security operations in the Washington D.C. capital region for the presidential inauguration.

 In September of 2021, the battalion was tasked with leading a combined arms task force led by the battalion commander for emergency response to Hurricane Ida relief efforts in Louisiana.
 The task force facilitated humanitarian relief to citizens of New Orleans, provided critical infrastructure security, and route clearance throughout western Louisiana.
 The battalion, with over 280 soldiers and 25 airmen, operated three points of distribution for food, water, ice, and tarps.
 The task force also cleared over 250 miles of blocked roads and levee gates.
 The Battalion provided security for six points of distribution, two marinas, and an airport.
 The battalion conducted sweeps and utility isolations in the worst devastated town of Grand Isle.